mypappa/MDEF/docs/term1/exploration/bio&agrizero/03-Bio & Agri Zero.md

 ### Experiments
 ![](samples.JPEG)

-During the course we had the chance to create our own DIY experiments, which was
+During the course we had the chance to create our own DIY experiments, which played a very important role to the whole experience of the class.
 ### Team work